jcoole/o11nplugin-vrslcm/README.md

 {
   "clientId": "ActiveDirectoryAuthClient",    // Name this whatever you want.
   "secret": "c3VwZXJkdXBlcnNlY3JldA==",       // Base64 Encoded value of 'superdupersecret'
-  "authGrantTypes": "password refresh_token", // Password is required, refresh_token is optional "tokenType": "Bearer",                      // Must be Bearer "refreshTokenTTL": 432000,                  // Number of MINUTES the issued Refresh Token will be valid in the Identity Manager database
+  "authGrantTypes": "password",               // Must be password "tokenType": "Bearer",                      // Must be Bearer "accessTokenTTL": 3600,                     // Number of MINUTES the issued Access Token will be valid in the Identity Manager database
-  "accessTokenTTL": 3600,                     // Number of MINUTES the issued Access Token will be valid in the Identity Manager database
   "scope": "user admin",
   "displayUserGrant": true,